 What is the European Capital of Culture?

-It is an ambitious, participatory, and transformative project — a European initiative that promotes culture as a driver of development, cohesion, and international projection.
+The bid is conceived as an ambitious, participatory and transformative project that understands culture as a tool for social cohesion, innovation and international projection.

 What does it involve?

-Designing a high-quality cultural programme, open to all citizens and visitors.
+Designing a high‑quality cultural programme, open to all residents and visitors.

-Involving citizens by encouraging the active participation of artists, cultural agents, and institutions.
+Engaging the public, encouraging the active participation of artists, cultural stakeholders and institutions.

-Leaving a lasting legacy that transforms the city’s cultural life beyond the year of the title.
+Placing culture at the centre of public policy to leave a lasting legacy that transforms the city’s cultural life beyond the title year.

-It’s a unique opportunity to rethink the city through culture and to build a more creative, open, and connected future.
-The European Capital of Culture is more than a title — it’s a collective project that turns culture into a tool for real transformation.
+The European Capital of Culture is more than a title: it is a collective project that turns culture into a tool for real transformation.

 Oviedo 2031